List of Emmerdale characters introduced in 2011: Kyle Winchester

 Kyle Winchester (also Wyatt) made his first on screen appearance on 1 December 2011.
-He is the son of Amy Wyatt (Chelsea Halfpenny) and Cain Dingle (Jeff Hordley).
+He is the son of Amy Wyatt (Chelsea Halfpenny/Natalie Ann Jamieson) and Cain Dingle (Jeff Hordley).
 Amy discovered she was pregnant following a one-night stand with Cain.
 When asked if Amy is shocked that she is pregnant, Halfpenny told What's on TV "Yes.
 She didn't ever imagine it would happen – especially not from just a one-night stand.
 And it couldn't have come at a worse time because she's fallen out with Val and Eric."
 Halfpenny explained Amy is scared by Cain's angry reaction to the news, as she thought he would be more sympathetic.
 Cain convinces Amy to have an abortion, but after seeing an ultrasound scan of the baby, Amy realises she wants to keep it.
 Of this, Halfpenny said "Because Amy hasn't had love in her life she doesn't want to do that to anybody else."
 Amy manages to keep her pregnancy a secret and she plans to give birth away from the village, but she goes into labour unexpectedly and gives birth in the local cemetery.
 Halfpenny filmed the labour scenes during four night shoots and she called them daunting as she wanted them to look realistic.

 Amy gives birth to a boy, but panics when he does not appear to be alive, she wraps him up and places him in a phone box.
 Hazel Rhodes (Pauline Quirke) finds the baby boy, who is alive, and calls an ambulance.
 Of Amy's reaction to this, Halfpenny said "She's still panicking, but the fact that he is alive is a massive relief to her.
 It's a big weight off her shoulders, because she never intended to harm the child at all - she's always wanted to give her baby to someone who would look after him properly."
 Amy plans to have the baby adopted and her foster parents, Val (Charlie Hardwick) and Eric Pollard (Chris Chittell), have different reactions to the announcement.
 Halfpenny told Daniel Kilkelly of Digital Spy that Eric wants whatever Amy wants, but Val wants to keep the baby so she can give him what she did not give her own children.
 Halfpenny added "So Val is a lot more maternal when it comes to Kyle and wants Amy to keep him, while I think Pollard is happy with whatever Amy wants to do."
 Kyle returned on 12 August 2013, now played by Huey Quinn, following the death of his adoptive parents.